Lecostarius/cleanflight/docs/USB Flashing.md

 ```

 If your system lacks the systemctl command, use any equivalent command that works on your system to disable services.
 You can likely add your device ID to a blacklist configuration file to stop ModemManager from touching the device, if you need it for cellural networking, but that is beyond the scope of cleanflight documentation.

-If you see the ttyUSB device appear and immediately disappear from the list in Cleanflight Configurator when you plug in your flight controller via USB, chances are that NetworkManager thinks your board is a GSM modem and hands it off to the ModemManager daemon as the flight controllers are not known to the blacklisted

 ## Platform Specific: Windows
 Chrome can have problems accessing USB devices on Windows.
 A driver should be automatically installed by Windows for the ST Device in DFU Mode but this doesn't always allow access for Chrome.
 The solution is to replace the ST driver with a libusb driver.
 The easiest way to do that is to download [Zadig](http://zadig.akeo.ie/).